OM152002/Preview-env-manager/README.md

 ## Why I Built This

 When reviewing pull requests, you usually just read the code and hope it works.
 But what if you could actually *see* the changes running live?
-That's what this does - it spins up a complete copy of your app for every PR, lets you test it, and cleans up when you're done.
+That's what this does.
+It spins up a complete copy of your app for every PR, lets you test it, and cleans up when you're done.

 ## What It Does